-The sensor should remain connected to the analyzer PCB during storage periods.
+The sensor should remain connected during storage periods.

 Store the transmitter with the power OFF at a safe location and away from a direct heating source.
-If storing for an extended period of time, protect the analyzer from dust, heat and moisture.
+If storing for an extended period of time protect the analyzer from dust, heat and moisture.